lbnl-science-it/scienceit-docs/docs/hpc/software/mpi/openmpi.md

         `mpifort` is the MPI wrapper to the gfortran compiler.

-The `gcc/openmpi` compiled binaries can be launched directly through `srun` inside of a slrum job script.
+The `gcc/openmpi` compiled binaries can be launched directly through `srun` inside of a slurm job script.